-Now that my newest contemporary romance novel, The Letter, has been successfully launched, it’s time to start planning my next contemporary romance novel.
-And, as typically happens, my inspiration comes for the strangest places.
+My newest contemporary romance novel, The Letter, has been successfully launched.
+Now it’s time to start planning my next contemporary romance novel.
+As often happens, my inspiration comes for the strangest places.

-A few months ago I was reminiscing about one of my cousins whom I hadn’t thought about in some time.
-Years ago, she starred on a soap opera, and I was a budding artist who created the cover art for her fan club newsletter.
+I was reminiscing about one of my cousins who I hadn’t thought about in some time.
+Back in the 1980s she was on a soap opera, and she had quite a following.
+I was a budding artist at the time, and she graciously allowed me to create the cover art for her fan club newsletter.
 She also invited me to visit the set.
 It was exciting indeed.
 Few people get to see what happens behind the scenes on a network television show.
-When she left the show, she invited me back for her final taping and her wrap party, which, interestingly enough, was like your typical office party.
-Kind of low key with people stopping by to have a drink and say congratulations and then chit chat amongst themselves.
+When she left, she invited me back for her final taping and her wrap party.
+It was like your typical office party.
+People dropped by to have a drink, say congratulations and chit chat amongst themselves.
 The only difference was this office party included many famous faces.

 The working title is, The Scandal, although it’s subject to change.
-And, just so you know, the lead character will not bear any resemblance my cousin.
-My character is a unique individual with her own set of issues, and her life will be very different from my cousin’s.
+And, just so you know, Lauren won’t bear any resemblance my cousin.
+The only thing they’ll have in common is being on a soap opera.
+Like all of my characters, Lauren is a unique individual.
+She has her own set of issues, and her life will be very different from my cousin’s.